ncatlab/nlab-content/pages/2/7/1/8/8172/content.md

 * $E = MU$ the [[complex cobordism cohomology theory|complex cobordism spectrum]];

-Examples of ring spectra that are _not_ flat include
+Examples of ring spectra that are _not_ flat in the sense of def. \ref{FlatE} include

 * $E = H \mathbb{Z}$ the [[Eilenberg-MacLane spectrum]] for [[integers|integer]] [[coefficients]];